 I then embarked on a freelance photography career.
 This included working for Astir Images, being mentored by both Andrew Esposito and Rocco Ancora, two of Australia’s most innovative and creative wedding photographers.
 Working with Astir sharpened my camera skill’s, my understanding of light and developed my creative eye which would push my photography across all disciplines to a new level.

 However weddings weren’t where my true passion lay and I eventually moved onto creating commercial image portfolios for the State Government of Victoria.
-This included infrastructure, transport, information technology and major construction projects.
-I also worked for newspaper groups photographing everything from devastating bush fire disasters, to sport, human interest and even the Australian Prime Minister.
+This included creating image portfolios for infrastructure, transport, information technology and major construction projects.
+I also worked for newspaper groups photographing everything from devastating bush fire disasters, sport, human interest and even the Australian Prime Minister.

 I also became an Associate of the AIPP and in 2007 received the honour of AIPP – Master of Photography a distinguished award in the Australian professional photography industry.

-I’m now based in Scotland where I live with my two children Kira and Tomas.
+I’m now based in Scotland again where I live with my partner Lynne and three children Kira, Tomas and Lewis.